Massolari/lsp-auto-setup.nvim/README.md

   "Massolari/lsp-auto-setup.nvim",
   dependencies = { "neovim/nvim-lspconfig" },
   config = true,
-  opts = {
-    -- Those are the default options, you don't need to provide them if you're happy with the defaults server_config = {},
+  -- Those are the default options, you don't need to provide them if you're happy with the defaults opts = {
+    -- Table of server-specific configuration functions
+    server_config = {},

+    -- List of server names to exclude from auto-setup exclude = {},

+    -- Cache configuration
-    exclude = {}
+    cache = {
+      enable = true, -- Enable/disable caching of server names
+      ttl = 60 * 60 * 24 * 7, -- Time-to-live for cached server names (in seconds), default is 1 week
+      path = vim.fn.stdpath("cache") .. "/lsp-auto-setup/servers.json" -- Path to the cache file
+    }
   }
 }
 ```